Scheduled MonumentsEnglandWorld War II Eastern Command Line at Chappel Viaduct

 What is World War II Eastern Command Line at Chappel Viaduct?

-I do not have established scholarly information specific to a World War II Eastern Command Line designation at Chappel Viaduct in Essex with the reference NHLE 1020687.
+The World War II Eastern Command Line at Chappel Viaduct is a defensive installation constructed during the Second World War as part of Britain's anti-invasion preparations.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020687.

 Who is responsible for protecting World War II Eastern Command Line at Chappel Viaduct?